akb89/pyfn/experiments/xp_068/README.md

 # XP\#068

-rofames on FN 1.7 FT + EX with NLP4J + BMST
+semafor on FN 1.7 FT + EX with NLP4J + BMST

 with a batch size of 4,000 instead of 40,000